 - 7.1 The examiner has confirmed that the neighbourhood plan meets the Basic Conditions.
 One of these conditions is that it must be compatible with human rights requirements.
-Officers agree that the plan, with modifications, meets the Basic Conditions. - 7.2 There are not considered to be any equality impacts relating to the recommendations of this report. - 7.3 Another of the Basic Conditions is to contribute to the achievement of sustainable development.
+Officers agree that the plan, with modifications, meets the Basic Conditions. - 7.2 The recommendations in this report has no identified equality impacts. - 7.3 Another of the Basic Conditions is to contribute to the achievement of sustainable development.
 The neighbourhood plan was supported by a Strategic Environmental Assessment screening that concluded that the plan would not trigger significant environmental effects.
 In addition to this, the Council has confirmed that it believes the plan meets the Basic Conditions, including in terms of sustainability.